May 5 and June 9

 $30 includes fiber materials.

 Fee: $45.
-Please bring some fiber of your own to dye, or purchase some in our store before the class.
+Please bring 4-6 oz of natural fiber of your own to dye, or purchase some in our store before the class.
+Bring a bag lunch.
 Please register here.

 Basic Needle Felting